Carmy - Easy Healthy-ish Recipes

 Featured Comments

-This dutch oven chicken is one of my favourite recipes and has been shared more than three thousand times!
-Unsure if this is the best dutch oven chicken recipe?
+This Dutch oven chicken is one of my favorite recipes and has been shared more than three thousand times!
+Unsure if this is the best Dutch oven chicken recipe?
 Here’s what some of my readers are saying about this recipe:

 Nothing more comforting than a roasted chicken.
 I loved your recipe and so did my family, they were circling the kitchen asking what was cooking.
 It smelled so good in the oven.
 This will be on our regular dinner rotation. – Debbie ⭐⭐⭐⭐⭐